 - developing the collective knowledge of place based across Queensland

 - sharing and developing resources

 - advocating for government policy to support place based

 - building partnerships across the community, community sector, business and government to tackle Queensland’s biggest challenges.

-The Place-based approach guide and toolkit
+Place-based approaches for community change: QCOSS’ guide and toolkit

 For several years now we have been working on some place-based approaches and have been able to use that experience to pull together this very valuable resource.
 In developing this guide and toolkit we drew on our own learnings, and tested ideas with our partners and colleagues, including in the Queensland Place-Based Community of Practice.